- Binary thinking

 - Among people opposed to welfare, it's used thus: "In spite of welfare, there are still poor people, therefore welfare doesn't work."

 - Similarly, like any other system, there will be people trying to abuse it.
 Arguing that welfare is bad because of welfare fraud ignores the balance between making the system fraud-proof and making it accessible enough to people who genuinely need it.

 - This is often used by those who oppose animal testing.
 They cite the fact that animal testing isn't 100% perfect as a reason to do away with it altogether, even though we're still much better off with it than we'd be without it.
 (For the concerned, the law requires that researchers use non-animal analogs whenever they're available.
 Animal testing is only used when there is no other option.)

-- And a Diet Coke is one Played for Laughs; while it won't make you lose a noticeable amount of weight, drinking diet soda does cut some empty calories and if you don't eat fast food too often, getting a diet drink or water the times you do isn't actually a bad idea.
+- And a Diet Coke is one Played for Laughs; while it won't make you lose a noticeable amount of weight, drinking diet soda does cut some empty calories and if you don't eat fast food too often, getting a diet drink, unsweetened tea, black coffee or water the times you do isn't actually a bad idea.
 That's not even getting into the fact that nobody really thinks a Diet Coke will help them lose weight if they don't eat other healthy food.